xXleowXx/gitlab-charts/doc/installation/upgrade.md

 version.

 CAUTION: **Caution:**
-If you are upgrading and use the **CertManager** Custom Resource Definitions provided by GitLab, you must follow the following steps first.
+Since version x.x.x, GitLab Chart uses CertManager 0.15.1.
+If you have installed CertManager Custom Resource Definitions (you can verify this by checking `certmanager.createCustomResource` value) provided by GitLab, you must follow the following steps first.

 1. Remove the old **CertManager** deployment.